adarsh0raj/nasdaq_itch_parser/README.md

 ### Outputs

-I HAVE ALSO INCLUDED 'vwap.txt' IN THE SUBMISSION WITH PARSED DATA OF FIRST 3 hours  FOR REFERENCE.
+I HAVE ALSO INCLUDED 'vwap.txt' WITH PARSED DATA OF FIRST 3 hours  FOR REFERENCE.

 After each hour - VWAP for each stock will be printed in the terminal, and will also be stored in a file "vwap.txt"  with the following format: